Michaela-K/bookit/README.md

     REACT_DB_NAME=
     REACT_DB_PASS=
     ```
-4. Open terminal and Create a database in PostgreSQL
+4. Open your terminal and Create a database in PostgreSQL
     ```sh
     psql -U postgres
     CREATE DATABASE bookit;
     \c bookit
     ```
-4. Open another terminal and start the app in the client
+4. Open a separate terminal window/tab and start the app in the client
    ```sh
    cd client
    npm start
    Visit http://localhost:3000/
    ```
-5. Open a third terminal and start the app in the server
+5. Open a third terminal window/tab and start the app in the server
    ```sh
    cd server
    npm start